-The work on small-scale adaptation has been versatile, including active time-reversal [79], single-mode excitation [80], and adaptive modulation [63].
-Time-reversal (or phase conjugation in the frequency domain) has in particular been extensively studied as an adaptive matched-filtering technique for acoustic communications [79], both in the sense of receiver and transmitter adaptivity.
+The work on small-scale adaptation has been versatile, including active time-reversal [15.82], single-mode excitation [15.83], and adaptive modulation [15.63].
+Time reversal (or phase conjugation in the frequency domain) has in particular been extensively studied as an adaptive matched-filtering technique for acoustic communications [15.82], both in the sense of receiver adaptivity and transmitter adaptivity.
 It uses a time-reversed replica of a received signal waveform to implement a filter matched to that waveform, and can operate either passively or actively.
-Passive time-reversal resides at the receiver side only, where its role is to acquire a probe signal and use it to perform low-complexity front-end filtering prior to equalization or interference cancellation [81], [82].
-In contrast, active time-reversal operates at the transmitter side, where its role is to time-reverse the feedback signal and use it as the basic pulse (basic transmit waveform) that will best match the channel.
-By doing so, the transmitter, typically equipped with a large array, focuses its energy not only in time, but also in space ([79] and references therein).
+Passive time-reversal resides at the receiver side only, where its role is to acquire a probe signal and use it to perform low-complexity front-end filtering prior to equalization or interference cancelation [15.84, 85].
+In contrast, active time-reversal operates at the transmitter side, where its role is to time reverse the feedback signal and use it as the basic pulse (basic transmit waveform) that will best match the channel.
+By doing so, the transmitter, typically equipped with a large array, focuses its energy not only in time, but also in space ([15.82] and references therein).
 In repeated actions of this type, both ends of the link can focus their energy.

-Adaptive modulation has been considered in the context of single-carrier MIMO systems [61], and, more recently, in the context of multi-carrier systems [63], where adaptive power and/or rate control (adaptive bit loading) can be implemented easily by adjusting the amplitude and/or the modulation level of each carrier separately.
+Adaptive modulation has been considered in the context of single-carrier MIMO systems [15.61], and, more recently, in the context of multicarrier systems [15.63], where adaptive power and/or rate control (adaptive bit loading) can be implemented easily by adjusting the amplitude and/or the modulation level of each carrier separately.
 The performance improvement available from these techniques is contingent on the quality of the channel state information that is fed back to the transmitter.
-Recent results suggest the possibility to isolate the more slowly varying channel parameters (i.e. the predictable propagation path gains) from the more rapidly varying ones (phases) and use them to design an adaptive modulation system [52].
+Recent results [15.63], which report on the first experimental demonstration of this type, suggest the possibility to isolate the more slowly varying channel parameters (i.e., the predictable propagation path gains) from the more rapidly varying ones (phases) and use them to design an adaptive modulation system.